- What we collect

 This opens the Australian Drama subset.
 Select 'Using the data' in the left menu for information about how to search the collection.

+You can find AustLit by visiting our eResources portal and searching for this database under the Browse eResources tab.
 If you are a registered member of the National Library you can access AustLit from home.

 Biographical information about a playwright